huTurkie/roastd-website-v2/plan.md

 Main Screen: Upload photo → generate roast link → copy/share button.

-Inbox Screen: Shows all roast submissions + AI-generated roasted images.
-Option to screenshot/share funniest results.
+Inbox Screen: Shows all roast submissions.
+When a user taps on a submission, it will open a detailed view displaying the AI-generated image alongside the prompt submitted by User 2.
+Users can then share the result.

 Web App (Vercel)